 Training and Exercise Requirements

 The Shiloh Shepherd is said to make an excellent family and companion dog.
 As previously mentioned, though, we always recommend early socialization and proper obedience training with any breed.

-Because the Shiloh Shepherd was bred for his intelligence and loyalty, one can expect an incredibly trainable dog who enjoys learning and pleasing his human companions!
+The Shiloh Shepherd was bred for his intelligence and loyalty.
+So, one can expect an incredibly trainable dog who enjoys learning and pleasing his human companions!

-The Shiloh Shepherd has a reputation for being calm and mild-mannered, but he can be prone to obesity if not properly exercised.
+The breed has a reputation for being calm and mild-mannered.
+But he can be prone to obesity if not properly exercised.

-Keep in mind the Shiloh Shepherd is a larger dog breed and will, therefore, require adequate walks and play to keep his muscular frame in proper shape.
+Keep in mind the Shiloh Shepherd is a larger dog breed.
+It will, therefore, require adequate walks and play to keep his muscular frame in proper shape.